-In this edition of ‘CEO Insights’, we have Mr. Sandeep Bhargava, who is the Chief Executive Officer at Provana.
-In his conversation with Rahul Mahajan, Country-Lead of Great Manager Awards, he shares with us his thoughts on organizational vision and competencies of great leaders.
+In this edition of the ceo Insights, we have Sandeep Bhargava, Chief Executive Officer - Provana.
+In his conversation with Rahul Mahajan, Country Head of Great Manager Awards, he shares with us his key insights about his journey and leadership.

 Rahul: How would you describe your leadership style?

 Sandeep: If you combine authentic leadership with an entrepreneurial mindset, I think that combination is what best describes who I am as a leader.
 I tend to lead with purpose, and my purpose tends to be very aggressive and very large.
 I percolate that down to my employees.
 Some employees just want a good job, they don’t want to stretch themselves.
 I’m very transparent with them when they join the organization.
 However, for the ones who want to strive to get to the next level, I want them to understand what they can be, and what is the purpose of the company.

 In my last venture, when I sold the business of a large company, we came up with this phrase called enabling transformation.

 “Enabling transformation is about what a company can do to create an ecosystem where an employee can shine, can be empowered with all the tools that they need to be the best of themselves.”